-- Read widely.
-It may help to ask your supervisor or committee for suggested readings, but of course you will also need to read well beyond what they recommend.
-Read some other proposals to see how other students have tackled their proposals.
-We are developing a collection that will be available as a reference. - Look at some of the reference books listed earlier for guidelines.
-Books on preparing grant proposals are often useful too. - Discuss your ideas with other grad students, your supervisor, and committee members. - Start writing early; expect that you will revise and revise and revise this document. - Someone reading your proposal should be able to tell what question(s) you will address, why the topic is interesting, how you will approach the problem, the types of data you will collect, and how your research will advance the field.
+• Read widely.
+It may help to ask your supervisor or committee for suggested readings, but of course you will also need to read well beyond what they

+- recommend.
+Read some other proposals to see how other students have tackled their proposals. - Look at some of the reference books listed later for guidelines.
+Books on preparing grant proposals are often useful too. - Discuss your ideas with other graduate students, your supervisor, and committee members. - Start writing early; expect that you will revise and revise and revise this document. - Someone reading your proposal should be able to tell what question(s) you will address, why the topic is interesting, how you will approach the problem, the types of data you will collect, and how your research will advance the field.
 Give drafts of your proposal to friendly readers and ask them to answer those questions to see how well you did at conveying your ideas.